mar3kk/ci40-provision-daemon/README.md

     * Problems with Device Server communication (timeout, can't be reached)

 ## Usage with Mobile application
 To work with mobile application your smartphone needs to be in this same network as ci40 board.
 If in your config file parameter `REMOTE_PROVISION_CTRL` is set to `1`.
 You will be able to control process of provisioning from application.
-Please refer to documentation of project [Android Onboard App](http://properLinkHere) for more information.
+Please refer to documentation of project [Android Onboard App](https://github.com/CreatorDev/android-provisioning-onboard-app) for more information.

+## Contributing
+If you have a contribution to make please follow the processes laid out in [contributor guide](CONTRIBUTING.md).